Cappu123/alx-backend/0x01-caching/README.md

 ### 0. Basic dictionary

-Create a `class BasicCache` that inherits from `BaseCaching` and is a caching system:
+[0-basic_cache.py](https://github.com/Cappu123/alx-backend/blob/master/0x01-caching/0-basic_cache.py) Contains a `class BasicCache` that inherits from `BaseCaching` and is a caching system:

 * You must use `self.cache_data` - dictionary from the parent class `BaseCaching`
 * This caching system doesn’t have limit